Changing, Amending, or Revoking a Last Will With a Codicil or Other Means

-Although a will is written during the lifetime of its maker, it is testamentary by nature; in other words, it takes effect only upon the death of its maker.
-Therefore, it is a changeable document, one that can be amended, altered, or revoked a number of times prior to the maker’s death.
-Many wills are revised by the use of a codicil, a written instrument that amends and/or supplements the contents of an existing written Last Will and Testament.
+Although a will is written during the lifetime of its maker, it is testamentary by nature; meaning it takes effect only upon the death of its maker.
+Therefore, it is a changeable document, one that can be amended, altered, or revoked any number of times prior to the maker’s death.
+Many wills are revised by the use of a codicil.
+A codicil is a written instrument that amends and/or supplements the contents of an existing written Last Will and Testament.
 A codicil must be executed according to the same formalities of New Jersey law as the original will.
-If it is revoked prior to the maker’s death, and another codicil or valid last will is not executed to take the place of the prior will, the decedent’s property will be transferred according to the laws of intestate succession as adopted in New Jersey.
+If a codicil is revoked prior to the maker’s death, and another codicil or valid last will is not signed by the maker to take the place of the prior codicil, the decedent’s property may be transferred according to the laws of intestate succession.
 Intestate succession means dying without a will.
 I have a dedicated page on intestate succession which you can refer to after reading this page.
 It can be found by going to the Table of Contents to the right-side column of this page.

-However, a codicil is a more convenient and simpler method of amending, changing and revising a will.
-A codicil is a relatively simple document generally only one or two pages in length, and is not as costly as having an entire will redone.
+A codicil is a convenient and simple method of amending, changing, and revising a will.
+Generally, it is only one or two pages in length and is not as costly as having your entire will redone.
 For these reasons, codicils are frequently used to make changes to a will at a reduced cost.

 Amending or Revoking a Last Will and Testament By Use of a Codicil

 When Should Your Last Will Be Updated or Changed?

 Your Last Will can and should be revised if any of the following situations occurs: